Floyd Green (Jamaican politician)

-Floyd O'Brian Green is a Jamaican politician from the Labour Party.
+Floyd O'Brian Green (born January 10, 1982) is a Jamaican politician from the Labour Party.
 He has been Member of Parliament for Saint Elizabeth South Western since 2016.

 Education

 He graduated from Munro College and the University of the West Indies.

 Political career

 In September 2021, he resigned as Minister of Agriculture and Fisheries after being filmed at a social gathering during COVID-19 lockdown in breach of public health restrictions.

 In December 2022, he called for increased support for local police after a number of murders in his constituency.